-It’s already 2021, and we are seeing significant changes when it comes to artificial intelligence machine learning.
+It’s already 2021, and we are seeing significant changes when it comes to ai and machine learning.
 Numerous companies such as VisionX has embraced digital transformation and is implementing the AI model to take their business to the next level.

-Embedded vision, ai, and machine learning have always gone hand in hand, providing an immersive experience to the consumers.
+Embedded vision, ai and machine learning have always gone hand in hand, providing an immersive experience to the consumers.
 Also known as computer vision, it is considered one of the most powerful AI types that have burst into the scene over the past few years.
-The primary goal of AI and embedded vision is to solve real-world problems which previously seemed impossible.
+The primary goal of AI and machine learning is to solve real-world problems which previously seemed impossible.

-Artificial intelligence machine learning is actively used alongside computer vision for some of the most complex issues facing industries today.
-Therefore, the future of AI and embedded vision looks bright and promising.
+Ai and machine learning is actively used alongside computer vision for some of the most complex issues facing industries today.
+Therefore, the future of AI and machine learning looks bright and promising.